nickjj/gowatcher/README.md

 At this point you'll want to move *gowatcher* into a directory that is on your system path so that you can run it from any directory.

-You're also done unless you do not know how to that, in which case continue onto step 3.
+You're also done unless you do not know how to do that, in which case continue onto step 3.

 ### Step 3: (setting a directory on your system path)